 Thank you for your interest in Hartford International University’s Women’s Leadership Institute (WLI).

-Dr. Winter has decided that it is time to reimagine the Institute and is taking this year to reflect, plan, and envision what comes next.
-Therefore, WLI will not take place for 2022-23.
+Dr. Winter is taking time to reimagine the Institute and envision what comes next.
+Therefore, WLI will not take place for 2023-24.
 We are excited with her to see what the future brings.

 The Value of Experience

 The Spark of an Idea